Harishkmr33/Capstone-Project-2/README.md

 Very few stores are opened during State Holidays, so it suggested to open a subsequent amount of stores to serve in emergency purposes.

-# ML Model selected for deployment: XG Boost
+# ML Model selected for deployment: Light GBM

-XGBoost is an efficient and easy to use algorithm which delivers high performance and accuracy as compared to other algorithms.
-XGBoost is also known as regularized version of GBM.
+Light GBM is a fast, distributed, high-performance gradient boosting framework that uses a tree-based learning algorithm.
+It also supports GPU learning and is thus widely used for data science application development.

 # Advantages:

-High Accuracy: XGBoost Regressor is known for its high accuracy and performance compared to other machine learning algorithms.

-Regularization: XGBoost has in-built L1 (Lasso Regression) and L2 (Ridge Regression) regularization which prevents the model from overfitting.

-Parallel Processing: XGBoost utilizes the power of parallel processing and that is why it is much faster than GBM.
-It uses multiple CPU cores to execute the model.

-Handling Missing Values: XGBoost has an in-built capability to handle missing values.

-Cross Validation: XGBoost allows user to run a cross-validation at each iteration of the boosting process and thus it is easy to get the exact optimum number of boosting iterations in a single run.
+Faster training speed and higher efficiency: Light GBM uses a histogram-based algorithm i.e it buckets continuous feature values into discrete bins which fasten the training procedure.

+Lower memory usage: Replaces continuous values to discrete bins which results in lower memory usage.

+Better accuracy: It produces much more complex trees by following **leaf wise split approach** rather than a **level-wise approach** which is the main factor in achieving higher accuracy.

+Good Compatibility with Large Datasets: It is capable of performing equally well with large datasets with a significantly less  training time as compared to XGBoost.

 # Limitations:

-Complexity: XGBoost Regressor has a lot of hyperparameters to tune, which can make it difficult to optimize the model for a specific problem.

-Overfitting: If not tuned properly, XGBoost Regressor can overfit the training data, which can lead to poor generalization on the test data.

-Training time: Training time is pretty high for larger dataset, if compared against lightgbm.
+Complexity: Light GBM split the tree leaf-wise which can lead to overfitting as it produces much complex trees.

+Overfitting: Light GBM is sensitive to overfitting and thus can easily overfit small dataset.

 # Suggestion:

-When we are dealing with huge dataset & time is a constraint, also accuracy can be compromised a bit then we can prefer opting to Light GBM Model.
+When we are dealing with huge dataset & time is a constraint use Light GBM Model else when dataset is small than XGBoost can provide better results.